Kayli/logspub/dev-messaging.md

   - messaging: applications communicate by sending messages via message channels

 - other useful patterns
+  - message
+    - command message: ask receiver to perform some operation
+    - event message: notifies receivers about some change in a system
+    - document message: passes data from sender to receiver(s)

   - message channel: often called a queue
     - datatype channel: carries message only of a specific type
     - point-to-point channel (queue): exactly one receiver will receive a message
     - publish-subscribe channel (topic): broadcasting an event to all interested receivers
     - dead letter queue and poison pill/message

   - channel adapter: connect message channel and application without modifying its code
     - message endpoint: connect message channel and application by modifying its code
     - message receiver